 Returns Promise<boolean>

-• Publishes a message to a workflow topic and blocks until the workflow completes, returning the final job output.
-Internally subscribes to the workflow's publishes topic before publishing, then unsubscribes after receiving the result.
+• Publishes a message and blocks until the workflow completes, returning the final job output.
+Combines pub + sub into a single request/response call.

 Parameters